 Bolton Landing is a tiny town located in the state of New York.
 With a population of 518 people and just one neighborhood, Bolton Landing is the 874th largest community in New York.
 Bolton Landing has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Bolton Landing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bolton Landing is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bolton Landing is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Bolton Landing who work in sales jobs (29.49%), office and administrative support (17.31%), and business and financial occupations (7.05%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.90% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.90% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Bolton Landing does not have a public transit system used by locals to get to and from work.